kayceesrk/cs3100_m25/README.md

 recommend [Real World OCaml](https://dev.realworldocaml.org/).

 The second part of the course covers Prolog.
 The course gives a good introduction to Prolog, but does not go beyond the basics.

-## Running the Jupyter notebooks
+## Running the JupyterLab environment

 Install [docker](https://docs.docker.com/install/#supported-platforms) for your platform.
+The Docker image includes JupyterLab with OCaml and SWI-Prolog kernels, plus RISE extension for presentations.
 Then run

 On macOS: